 More on this to come.

-These include projects that I have completed or put aside for the foreseeable future.
+These include projects that I have completed.
 Some have a dedicated subpage.

 ◊ in the living room